devtut/generate/docs/python/heapq.md

 ---
-metaTitle: Heapq
+metaTitle Heapq
-description: Largest and smallest items in a collection, Smallest item in a collection
+description Largest and smallest items in a collection, Smallest item in a collection
 ---

 # Heapq